JackBJ23/Topo-GEN/README.md

 ## Basic usage

-There are seven topological regularizers, presented below.
-Each function computes a different measure of dissimilarity between the diagram of the learnable point cloud and the ground truth persistence diagram.
+The library provides seven topological regularizers, each computing a different measure of dissimilarity between the diagram of the learnable point cloud and the ground truth persistence diagram.
+To use them, do:
 ```
 from topogen import *

 loss_bottleneck0(point_cloud, point_cloud2, dgm, dgm2, device)
 loss_bottleneck1(point_cloud, point_cloud2, dgm, dgm2, device)
 loss_persentropy0(point_cloud, point_cloud2, dgm, dgm2, device, delta0=0.01)